-At MSR, we get this question a lot: Can you filter your urine and drink it for rehydration in an emergency situation?
+At MSR, we often get this question: Can you filter your urine and drink it for rehydration in an emergency situation?
 Should you?
 The confusion surrounding this topic is understandable.
 The internet, survivalist shows, and even history is flush with sensational theories and contradicting claims.
 So we asked the experts in MSR’s water research lab to use science to set the record straight.

 Is it safe to drink your urine?